Aadi03072004/FOOD-DELIVERY-WEBSITE-Frontend-/README.md

-# FOOD-DELIVERY-WEBSITE-Frontend-
+# FOOD-ORDERING-WEBSITE-Frontend-
-Khana Khazana is a simple and responsive food delivery website made using HTML and CSS.
+Khana Khazana is a simple and responsive food ordering website made using HTML and CSS.
 It has a clean design with food items, categories, and a user-friendly layout.

 🔹 Features